Mechsoft-Limited/iniswap-document/products/pancakeswap-exchange/pancakeswap-pools.md

 ## LP Tokens

-As an example, if you deposited **CAKE** and **BNB** into a Liquidity Pool, you'd receive **CAKE-BNB LP** tokens.
+As an example, if you deposited **INI** and **BNB** into a Liquidity Pool, you'd receive **INI-BNB LP** tokens.

-The number of LP tokens you receive represents your portion of the CAKE-BNB Liquidity Pool.
+The number of LP tokens you receive represents your portion of the INI-BNB Liquidity Pool.

 You can also redeem your funds at any time by removing your liquidity.